ashanp/SolidPrinciples/README.md

 - Helps write **clear, reusable, and maintainable** code.

 CUPID is not about replacing SOLID but offering a more **developer-friendly** approach to software design, focusing on **joy** and **practicality** rather than strict adherence to rules.

-Would you like some **real-world examples** of implementing CUPID in Java, Python, or any other language you use? 😊